simonsobs/soconda/docs/docs/install.md

     soconda_jupyter.sh

-This will install a kernel file to `~/.local/share/jupyter/kernels/soconda-xxxxx` so that the external jupyter server knows how to launch a kernel using this python stack.
+This will install a kernel file to `~/.local/share/jupyter/kernels/soconda-xxxxx` so that the jupyter server knows how to launch a kernel using this python stack.

 ## Customizing an Environment

 When running `soconda.sh`, the system configuration to use can be specified with the `-c` option.
-This should be the name of the configuration subdirectory with the "config" top-level directory.
+This should be the name of the configuration subdirectory within the "config" top-level directory.
 If not specified, the "default" config is used.
 If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing `base` conda environment, copy one of the configs to a new name and edit the three lists of packages